Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Fermi -LAT data analysis

 \subsection{PKS 1510--089 low state identification}

 In this paper we focus on the persistent $\gamma$-ray emission from PKS 1510--089 in its ``low'' state.
 Low state, as opposed to high (active or flaring) states, is thought to correspond to relatively stable long-term conditions inside the source.
+To identify the time intervals corresponding to the low state, we first obtained the \textit{Fermi}-LAT light curve of PKS 1510--089 with a 2-day time binning.

+For the light curve calculation we used the model from Sect. \ref{subsec:selection} additionally fixing the parameters of the galactic and isotropic background $\gamma$-ray emissions to the best-fit values from the analysis of the whole time range, since they are not expected to vary on day timescales.
+The PKS 1510--089 light curve was obtained with the \texttt{fermipy.GTAnalysis.lightcurve} tool, which additionally fixes the spectral shapes of point sources in the model (except for the source of interest) to their best-fit values from the whole-time-range analysis, but allows to vary their spectrum normalization.

-To identify time intervals corresponding to the low state, we first obtained the Fermi-LAT light curve of PKS 1510--089 with a 2-day time binning.
-We made an attempt to employ a two-dimensional approach to the low state identification using the spectral index and photon flux as independent variables but have not found any significant improvement with respect to flux-only separation.
+Having obtained the 2-day binned values of the PKS 1510--089 photon flux and spectral index, we made an attempt to employ a 2-dimensional approach to the low state identification using them as independent variables but have not found any significant improvement with respect to flux-only separation.
 Appendix \ref{two-dim-lowstate-selection} gives more details on this attempt.
 Hereafter we use photon flux as the only state-related observable.

-Then we obtained an empirical probability density function (PDF) of photon fluxes in the same time bins as the ones used for the light curve and fitted the empirical PDF\footnote{more precisely, the dependence of the empirical PDF bin content on the value of the photon flux corresponding to the center of the bin} with Gaussian curve.
-We set the upper $3 \sigma$ quantile of the fitted distribution as a threshold of the low-state flux (see Fig.~\ref{fig:lowstate_hist}).
-We note that this procedure is rather formal because the low-flux part of the empirical PDF can not be accurately described with a normal distribution since its minimal value is zero.
+Then we obtained an empirical probability density function (PDF) of photon fluxes in the same time bins as the ones used for the light curve and fitted the empirical PDF (more precisely, the dependence of the empirical PDF bin content on the value of the photon flux corresponding to the center of the bin) with Gaussian curve.
+We set the upper $3 \sigma$ quantile of the fitted distribution as a threshold for the low-state photon flux in the energy range between 100~MeV and 300~GeV (see Fig.~\ref{fig:lowstate_hist}).
+The threshold value is $F_{\mathrm{thr: 100 MeV - 300 GeV}} = 1.34 \times 10^{-6}$~cm$^{-2}$~s$^{-1}$.
+The median photon flux is $4.7 \times 10^{-7}$~cm$^{-2}$~s$^{-1}$ with the typical photon flux error value $\approx 1.3 \times 10^{-7}$~cm$^{-2}$~s$^{-1}$.

+We note that the low state identification procedure performed is rather formal because the low-flux part of the empirical PDF can not be accurately described with a normal distribution since its minimal value is zero.
 Nevertheless, the Gaussian fit gives a plausible approximation of the empirical PDF to the right from its peak.
 Moreover, this fit is not affected by the distribution's heavy upper tail that corresponds to the high state.